gnomeontherun/plg_system_gnomeinterface/README.md

 ##Changelog

-1.0.2 - 18 Sept, 2011 - Fixed quick list, now pulls in all positions from default template, reorders add module window so they are in two columns instead of floated side by side
+1.1 - 26 Sept, 2011 - Added a tweak for the article edit layout page to show the editor higher, renamed plugin 1.0.2 - 18 Sept, 2011 - Fixed quick list, now pulls in all positions from default template, reorders add module window so they are in two columns instead of floated side by side
 1.0.1 - 12 Sept, 2011 - Added Greek, Swedish translations
 1.0 - 9 Sept, 2011 - Initial launch